cout970/PasswordManager/README.md

 # Password Manager

 Free password manager that doesn't store credentials, instead generates them every time you need a password.
-Since the generation algorithm and the input parameters are the same you will always get the same passwords.
+Since the generation algorithm and the input parameters are the same, you will always get the same passwords.

 ### [Try it online here!](https://nss.cout970.net)